aryainjas/Microllect/README.md

 if you want to use older version(using your all cores to run the script) just add the cpu pool to the main code(microllect.py)
-I DO NOT advice to use the old version;it may overheat and damage your hardware. feel free to send pull requests and etc... wish good hackig yall.( Before using read the disclaimer section and be aware of your actions! )
+I DO NOT advice to use the old version;it may overheat and damage your hardware. feel free to send pull requests and etc... wish good learning yall.( Before using read the disclaimer section and be aware of your actions! )

 ![microllect film](https://user-images.githubusercontent.com/36337300/150638743-db136fbb-d65c-4f02-bb4e-4b975ed7d6aa.gif)